dani-demeter/SME19_fork/documentation/developers_guide.md

 ### OfBiz
 Download OfBiz source version apache-ofbiz-16.11.06. (https://www.apache.org/dyn/closer.lua/ofbiz/apache-ofbiz-16.11.06.zip)

-Generate the ".project" file to allow Eclipse to automatically configure the project for you.
-For that simply run "gradlew eclipse" on the command line.
+Generate the ".project" file to allow Eclipse to automatically configure the project for you:
+- Download and install Gradle
+- Inside the SME19_TestDescriberProject run "gradle wrapper" from the command line
+- Run "gradlew eclipse" from the command line

 Import the project with "Existing Project into Workspace" https://cwiki.apache.org/confluence/display/OFBIZ/Eclipse+Tips